- The defendant’s duty to provide care

 Out of the five factors above, the hardest to prove is knowledge of the danger.
 Not only does the defendant know of the danger, but the defendant must have had ample time to fix the situation prior to the accident.
 For example, you are visiting a friend in his apartment complex during a snowstorm.

 The snow had just stopped falling when you left the complex and the landlord was coming out to clean the walkway.
 Before the landlord has a chance to clean up the snow, you slip and fall.
 Because the complex landlord did not have enough time to clean the snow following the storm, it can be difficult to file a claim against it.

 However, there is an exception to the notice requirement in New Jersey and it’s called the mode of operation doctrine.
 The rule states that when the commercial property owner had created a dangerous condition, then the plaintiff does not need to prove the owner had ample time to notice the situation.
 So how does this relate to your premises liability case?
 Let’s break it down.

 Mode of Operation Rule: An Example

-Although this is an overly dramatic situation to explain how a premises liability claim can be proved with the mode of operation.
+Although this is an overly dramatic situation to explain how a premises liability claim can be proved with the mode of operation in New Jersey.
 Yes, the employees did have time to clean the puddle of water and probably did not have knowledge of the leak.
 However, the owner was aware of the condition the store was in.
 And since the owner not only failed to inform shoppers of the conditions of the store, the owner is negligent under the mode of operation doctrine.

 Again, the actions of the store do not have to be so drastic.
 Just having an accident at a self-service salad bar can be considered under the mode of operation rule.